What Your Cat Is Saying With Its Eyes

 Medical Conditions That Affect Cat Eyes

-Sometimes, eye changes signal health problems.
-Spotting these early is key to getting your cat help.
+Some eye changes signal **health issues**.
+Spotting them early helps keep your cat safe.

 Conjunctivitis (“Pink Eye”)